apache/cordova-coho/docs/cadence-release-process.md

  1. Run [Apache RAT](http://creadur.apache.org/rat/) to ensure copyright headers are present.
 Also see this [background](http://www.apache.org/legal/src-headers.html).
    * `coho audit-license-headers -r android | less`
+ 1. Run check-license to ensure all dependencies and subdependencies have valid licenses
+   * `coho check-license -r platform`
  1. Update the copy of app-hello-world (if there were any changes to it)
    * This usually lives within bin/templates somewhere
    * TODO: More details needed here